openlectures/ol2/README.md

 ```

 Run ``bundle update`` to install all gems and rails dependencies.
 This pulls information from the ``ol2`` gemset.

+Run ``vendorer update`` to update all vendor CSS and JS dependencies.
+This pulls information from ``Vendorfile``.
+Damn have we made it easy for you.

 Migrate the database and seed: